Neural-network methods for two-dimensional finite-source reflector design: Numerical examples

 \section{Numerical examples}

 We now present four numerical examples.
-The first example uses a continuous source, hence we can use the method described in Section \ref{sec:direct-method} and compare it against the deconvolution method of Section \ref{sec:iterative-deconv}.
-For the second example, we consider a discontinuous source, and thus use the method described in Section \ref{sec:mesh-method} instead.
-For the second pair of examples, we study the effect of constraining the height of the optimized reflector on the final accuracy for both the neural network and deconvolution methods.
+The first example uses a continuous source, hence we can use the method described in Section~\ref{sec:direct-method} and compare it against the deconvolution method of Section~\ref{sec:iterative-deconv}.
+For the second example, we consider a discontinuous source, and thus use the method described in Section~\ref{sec:mesh-method} instead.
+For the second pair of examples, we study the effect of constraining the height of the optimized reflector on the final accuracy for both the neural-network and deconvolution methods.

-To quantify the performance of both the neural network method and the deconvolution, we ray-trace the reflectors obtained by both methods.
+To quantify the performance of both the neural-network method and the deconvolution, we ray-trace the reflectors obtained by both methods.
 We then compute the Normalized Mean Absolute Error (NMAE) between the ray-traced results and the desired target distribution.
 The NMAE is defined as

 where $N$ is the total number of bins, $\hat{b}_i$ is the value of the $i$-th bin of the desired far-field target distribution, and $b_i$ is the value of the $i$-th ray-traced bin.
 The NMAE is a measure of how well the ray-traced results match the desired target distribution, with lower values indicating better performance.